o19s/quepid/README.md

 COOKIES_URL # cookies policy
 ```

-To allow users to give consent to email marketing, set the following var to true:
+To allow users to give consent to email marketing (per GDPR), set the following var to true:

 ```
-GDPR_MODE   # Enables a checkbox on user signup to consent to emails
+EMAIL_MARKETING_MODE   # Enables a checkbox on user signup to consent to emails
 ```

 # Credits